ferdinand-koenig/resmetric/README.md

 ![lg.png](/example/lg.png)

 ## Comment on execution times
-The calculations for the linear regression (`--lin-reg`) take some minutes.
+The calculations for the linear regression (`--lin-reg --`) take some minutes.
 So take a small break or fill up your coffee cup meanwhile :)

 ## Assumptions